What is Anorexia? Symptoms, Complications and Causes

-Anorexia Nervosa is a serious eating disorder that is treatable but can be life-threatening without intervention.
-With over 200,000 individuals in the United States impacted per year and the highest mortality rate of any mental illness, it is important to learn the signs, symptoms, and treatment options for this disorder.
+Anorexia nervosa (AN) is a serious eating disorder that can be debilitating to mental, physical, and emotional health and has the highest mortality rate of any psychiatric disorder.3 Still, the condition is treatable, with prompt treatment generally leading to faster recovery, so it’s important to learn the signs, symptoms, and treatment options for anorexia nervosa.

 Advertisement